- Home

 -

 People who are arrested during the Fake Patty's Day celebration will be transported to the Riley County Jail.
 If you are picking up a friend who has been arrested you are encouraged to meet them at the Riley County Police Department (1001 S Seth Child Road).
-The Law Enforcement Command Center is not open to the public and you will not be able to wait at or inside this facility.

 - I'm at RCPD to pick up a friend from jail, what do I do now?